You work hard for your money – but does your money work hard for you? No one wants to work until they die, right?

 Risk Factor: Low

 “Fixed income” is another term for bonds.
-Remember bonds are basically loans you make to governments or companies where they have promised to pay you a specific interest rate for the loan.
-The interest they are paying you is fixed, and is also income…hence “fixed income.”
+Remember, bonds are loans you make to governments or companies where they have promised to pay you a specific interest rate for the loan.
+The interest they are paying you is fixed and is also income, hence “fixed income.”

-Don’t be thinking bonds are totally boring though…they have often greatly out-performed stocks in the right conditions.
-But generally speaking, people get into bonds that want as much capital preservation as possible, while getting as steady of a return as possible.
+Don't think bonds are totally boring, though.
+Under the right conditions, they have often greatly outperformed stocks.
+But generally speaking, people who get into bonds want as much capital preservation as possible while getting as steady of a return as possible.

-So when we apply life’s old adage “ no risk, no reward,” you can quickly surmise that the returns for bonds will generally be lower over time, as the risk is intended to be lower.
+So when we apply life's adage of “no risk, no reward,” you can quickly surmise that the returns for bonds will generally be lower over time, as the risk is intended to be lower.

-If you are now wondering how they could outperform stocks, it’s because bonds can be traded in what’s called the “secondary market.”
-For example, if I bought a 20 year bond at say 8%, but since rates have gone down to 6%, I can sell that bond in the secondary market for a premium (aka profit).
+If you wonder how they could outperform stocks, it's because bonds can be traded in what's known as a “secondary market.”
+For example, if I bought a 20-year bond at an 8% p.a. return, but since then, rates have gone down to 6%, I can sell that bond in the secondary market for a premium.

-Other than that, bonds can be about as safe and vanilla as it gets…aka US Treasury Bonds…backed by the full faith and credit of the US government.
+Other than that, bonds can be about as safe and vanilla as it gets.
+US Treasury Bonds, for instance, are backed by the full faith and credit of the US government.